aliabdallah7/spam-detection/README.md

 # Spam Detection
-Predict if the receieved message is spam or not
+Predict if the received message is spam or not